compositjs/compositjs/docs/site/overview.md

 sidebar_label: Overview
 ---

-Composit JS is a micro service application for service orchestration in microservice world, which is developed in Node JS.
+Composit JS is a micro service application for service orchestrations developed in Node JS based on Koa framework.